seanfdnn/ergodox-layout/README.md

 [![Hungarian layer](images/hun-layer.png)](http://www.keyboard-layout-editor.com/#/gists/b160f6ec90d58c127c114c89f66e9dc9)

 This is somewhat experimental too, I have not used it much at all.
-Ideally, this would work as a one-shot-layer, but also allow shift to be pressed before switching back to the base layer.
+All the Hungarian keys turn the layer off after being pressed, returning to the base layer.
+This is because it is rare to type two accented chars after each other, thus, this acts as a one-shot layer, which allows for a sticky shift, too.

 ## LED behaviour